-If you forget your keychain password existed before login password change, it won’t be possible for you to reset your keychain password.
-This situation can also happen if the Keychain became corrupt as well.
+If you forget your keychain password existed before the login password change, it won’t be possible for you to reset your keychain password.
+This situation can also happen if the Keychain becomes corrupt as well.
 In such situations, it’s necessary to manually delete and recreate your Keychain password.
 Here’s how you can do this.

 Warning: Perform these steps if you’re an advanced user/ or in the presence of expert Mac personnel.

-1. Select Go menu in Mac Finder.
+1. Select the Go menu in Mac Finder.
 Hold Option key while the menu is being displayed.
 It’ll display the hidden Library menu

 3. Restart Safari or any other app that’s using Keychains.